yaya2devops/BETA_BachelorsDocs/docs/standalone-page.md

 </div>
 <div class="column">

 The best way to predict the futur is to predict it.
-But what's the futur? <br>
+But what's the futur?
 TECHNOLOGY! <br>
 I'll make every effort to include as much useful information as possible. best wishes in ur studies!
 </div>
 </div>